viur-framework/viur-docs/source/training.rst

 Training guide
 ##############

 This part of the documentation guides deeper into fundamental parts of the ViUR system.
-It serves as a training guide to get familar with all ViUR-related parts that are used recently.
+It serves as a training guide to get familar with all ViUR-related features that are used consistently.

 Data management
 ===============